Performance Reviews in 2020: Should They Change?

 3) Provide continuous feedback

 If you are still conducting the traditional annual performance reviews without regular feedback sessions with your employees, now is the time to consider whether this is the most effective method to assess employees' performance.
 Given the uncertain environment, you and your employees need to be able to adapt and change goals as needed.
 If you are only meeting with your employees annually, this will be difficult, if not impossible, to do.
-A continuous feedback system will help keep employees developing, motivated & aligned on objectives in more real-time.
+A continuous feedback solution will help keep employees developing, motivated & aligned on objectives in more real-time.
 If you are unsure how to give feedback, check out our examples of feedback.

 Need some questions to ask your employees during their feedback conversations or reviews?
 Check out our guidebook: 100+ Questions for Your Next Performance Review.